CS340-21/oss/amaryans.md

 After investigation of the libpng libraries, this project is using an older version (2016) of the libraries which still contain the vulnerability, this project is still vulnerable.

 Sprint 4/5
 Forked the project and changed both of the files described above with the vulnerability patches.
 Links to the changed files are below.
-Pull requests have been made for each of these patches https://github.com/amaryans/totalcross/blob/amaryans-patch-1-pngpread-vulnerability/TotalCrossVM/src/png/pngpread.c https://github.com/amaryans/totalcross/blob/amaryans-patch-2-chunk-length-vulnerability/TotalCrossVM/src/png/pngrutil.c
+Since I am not a part of the organization that is working on TotalCross, I am not allowed to make a PR.
+I have made a PR on my own fork though if that is acceptable.
+If not let me know and I will attempt to join their project and submit the request. https://github.com/amaryans/totalcross/blob/amaryans-patch-1-pngpread-vulnerability/TotalCrossVM/src/png/pngpread.c https://github.com/amaryans/totalcross/blob/amaryans-patch-2-chunk-length-vulnerability/TotalCrossVM/src/png/pngrutil.c